ethereans/TheEtherian/2017-5-7-etherian.md

 - >Christian Lundkvist: "Yes it's possible to store ether and/or ERC20 tokens in the uPort identity (proxy) smart contract.
 This is exactly what happens when you use Gnosis with uport and will allow you to recover your tokens along with your identity."
 ---
 ##### [WeTrust](https://www.wetrust.io/) – Trusted Lending Circles[![Join the chat at https://www.wetrust.io/#home-section-slack](https://i1.wp.com/theetherian.files.wordpress.com/2017/03/slack_mark_web.png?ssl=1&w=50)](https://www.wetrust.io/#home-section-slack)
+- Tom from WeTrust at the [Blockchain Center Meetup in Melbourne](https://twitter.com/Think_Bitcoin/status/859320677265952768/photo/1)
 ---
 Shout-outs:
 - Big thanks to Evan Van Ness for featuring us in his weekly post, please give him a subscription to his weekly email newsletter.
 His weekly post is the most in-depth and informative look into the ethereum ecosystem you’re going to get.
 Here’s a link to his site: http://www.weekinethereum.com/